 You can also enable or disable comments, ratings, and embedding, and add messages to notify viewers of paid promotions.

-There’s also a graph for realtime activity, so you can see how people are interacting with your video at that very moment, and tables for likes versus dislikes, and audience retention which is how well a video keeps people watching, i.e. do they watch it all the way to the end or leave to view something else after a few seconds.
+There’s also a graph for realtime activity, so you can see how people are interacting with your video at that very moment; and tables for likes versus dislikes and audience retention.
+The latter covers how well a video keeps people watching, i.e. do they watch it all the way to the end or leave to view something else after a few seconds.

-The Reach tab shows a similar graph to the Overview but focuses on impressions instead of views.
-An impression is how many times a thumbnail for a video is shown on YouTube with a view being recorded if someone clicks on a thumbnail to visit the video page.
+The "Reach" tab shows a similar graph to "Overview", but focuses on impressions instead of views.
+An impression is how many times a thumbnail for a video is shown on YouTube, with a view being recorded if someone clicks on a thumbnail to visit the video page.

 YouTube Studio is a well-designed, easy-to-use application that provides you with all the tools and information you’d need to create a successful YouTube channel.